airtonix/vue-localize/README.md

 // Import VueLocalize plugin
 import VueLocalize from 'vue-localize'

-Vue.use(VueLocalize, {
-  store,
+Vue.use(VueLocalize, {// All four options is required store,
   config: vlConfig,
   router: router,
   routes: routes
 })

-// Import App component - root Vue instance import App from './App'
+// Import App component - root Vue instance for application import App from './App'

 // Application start
 router.start(App, '#app')
 ```
 Pay attention (!) there is no line with ```router.map(routes)```.
-When using automatic routes localization, VueLocalize will transform your initial routes config and VueRouter will use already transformed config.
-So this code is built into the plugin.
+When using automatic routes localization, VueLocalize will transform your initial routes config and VueRouter will use it already transformed.
+So this line of code is built into the plugin.

-##### Adding Vuex store module
+##### Place 2.
+Adding Vuex store module

 > Note that VueLocalize contains built-in Vuex store module, so if Vuex states and mutations in your application doesn't splitted in sub modules, it's time to do so.
 Also note that it is important to use exact name of module ```vueLocalizeVuexStoreModule``` in your code.